-- We need to start engaging now - Consider how GN26 will lay the foundation for the next 22 years. - Noted key dates within the GN26 timeline, particularly the Reference Services Proposal (RSP) due in June 2024. - Use all the time available and when making decisions allow time for checks and adjustments if necessary. - Consider appropriate resource allocation within Evoenergy.
+- We need to start engaging nowConsider how GN26 will lay the - Consider how GN26 will lay the foundation for the next 22 years. - Noted key dates within the GN26 timeline, particularly the Reference Services Proposal (RSP) due in June 2024. - Use all the time available and when making decisions allow time for checks and adjustments if necessary. - Consider appropriate resource allocation within Evoenergy.